minasamirr/zero_day/0x00-vangrant/README.md

-ssh into your Ubuntu
+type in Ubuntu
 uname
+to get
+Linux